 I make art that is natural, playful and lifts people’s spirits.
 But I also want my artwork to be about myself, like a diary.
 Each piece is created with the care one would use writing a letter to a loved one or friend.
 Bright, fun, and unusual subjects attract and inspire me to work in new directions.
 Mysterious creatures/objects such as magic mushroom and jellyfish, gravity, Illusions and Waves are recurring themes in my work.
-My work is featured in Studio Visit magazine Vol. 19, 20, 28, 30, 34,,35, 37 and 39 issued 2018, and several other national and international publications printed in Denver, Boston, Tokyo, London, Dublin, Athens- Greece and New York.
+My work is featured in Studio Visit magazine Vol. 19, 20, 28, 30, 34,,35, 37, 39, 41 and 43/44 issued in 2019, and several other national and international publications printed in Denver, Boston, Tokyo, London, Dublin, Athens- Greece and New York.

 My work has been exhibited in the Pacific Northwest at Seattle Art Museum Gallery, CVG Show, Northwind Art Center Gallery (where I got Best of the Show, Special Award, Merit Award, and People's Choice Award), Nordstrom Corporate Gallery, Edmonds Public Library, Edmonds Art Festival, Lynnwood Convention Center, Lynnwood Public Library, Shoreline City Hall, Axis Hotel, Alexis Pioneer, Twilight Gallery in South Seattle, Tashiro Kaplan Building, Sammamish City Hall, Chase Gallery in Spokane, Whatcom Museum, Wing Luke Museum, White River Valley Museum, Harbor History Museum in Gig Harbor, ArtXchange Gallery, Kate Alkarni Gallery and COCA etc. Outside Washington State, my art has been selected for juried shows more than seventeen different states in the US and I have exhibited internationally at FCA Gallery Vancouver-BC Canada, The Contemporary Museums and Galleries in Ginza, Aoyama, Kobe, Kawasaki, Yokohama and Tokyo Japan, and Dublin Biennial International 2014 Gallery in Ireland, and the National Weather Center Biennial 2017 in USA .
-I have participated in juried shows etc in BC, CT, CA, CO, FL, HI, NC, ND, NV, NY, NJ, MA, MO, OK, OR, TX, KY, KS, WA in USA.
+My works have been selected and exhibited or collected in more than 30 states in the USA.

 I have been awarded Puffin Foundation Artist Grant twice, and selected as a finalist for the 2014 Kalos Foundation Visual Art Prize, and the Art Kudos annual International Juried Competitions.
-I have received an Honorable Mention Award from London International Creative Competition twice,.
-City of Seattle Public Gallery Exhibition at Municipal Tower Building, Roma Art International Biennial.
+I have received an Honorable Mention Award and shortlist award from London International Creative Competition three times,.
+Exhibited at City of Seattle Public Gallery Exhibition at Municipal Tower Building, Roma Art International Biennial.

 My artwork was selected for the permanent collection by City of Seattle and Seattle Public Utilities (SPU) and the work will be exhibited in public buildings owned by SPU and City of Seattle.
-City of Kent has also collected one of my abstract artworks, thankfully.
+City of Kent and City of f Shoreline have also collected my mosaic collage artworks, thankfully.
 City of Shoreline followed them and they made one piece for their permanent art collection.

 Recently my works were selected for National Weather Center Biennale 2017, and Bellingham National 2019 at Whatcom Museum, WA State